mpuening/learn-jpa-hibernate/learn-jpa-hibernate-multiple-datasources/README.md

 2. Include both `AbstractDataSource` and `AbstractJpaConfiguration` classes in your project
 3. Create a `DataSourceConfiguration` and `JpaConfiguration` for each data source you have
 4. Choose your transaction model: JTA or not.
-This project uses JTA, and `spring-boot-starter-jta-atomikos` is included in the project; should you not need JTA transactions, include `TransactionManagerConfiguation` in your project and follow the instructions in that class
+This project uses JTA, and `narayana-spring-boot-starter` is included in the project; should you not need JTA transactions, include `TransactionManagerConfiguation` in your project and follow the instructions in that class
 5. Make sure you separate your domain classes and repositories so that each configuration